 - tingling of your mouth and lips

-If you experience episodes of hypoglycemia, talk to your doctor about the dosage of your diabetes medication.
+If you experience episodes of hypoglycemia, talk with your doctor about the dosage of your diabetes medication.
 You may need to take a lower dose.

 Weight loss isn’t impossible, but it’ll likely take more hard work.
-When it comes to your diet, you may have to cut back dramatically on refined carbohydrates, which are more heavily processed than other carbs.
+When it comes to your diet, you may decide to cut back dramatically on refined carbohydrates, which are more heavily processed than other carbs.
 You’ll want to replace them with whole grains, fruits, and vegetables.

 Keeping a food journal may also help you lose weight.
 The key is to be consistent.
 Speak with your doctor or a dietitian about creating a safe and effective weight loss plan.

-Over time, nerve damage and circulation problems caused by diabetes can lead to foot problems, like diabetic foot ulcers, as seen in a 2015 study.
+Over time, nerve damage and circulation problems caused by diabetes can lead to foot problems like diabetic foot ulcers, as seen in a 2015 study.

 Diabetes also affects the body’s ability to fight off infections.
 Once an ulcer forms, it can become seriously infected.
-If this isn’t properly taken care of, it has the potential to lead to foot or leg amputation.
+If this doesn’t receive proper treatment, it has the potential to lead to foot or leg amputation.

 As you get older, foot care becomes critical.
 You should keep your feet clean, dry, and protected from injury.
 Make sure to wear comfortable, well-fitting shoes with comfortable socks.